 - Disposal of Toxic Substances

 Boats may contain hazardous substances which need to be properly disposed of.
-It is illegal to unload any petroleum product in any body of water.
-Improper disposal of toxic substances is subject to criminal charges and penalties.
+In fact, it is illegal to unload any petroleum product in any body of water.
+Also, improper disposal of toxic substances is subject to criminal charges and penalties.

 Navigation and Maneuvering

-Just like on the road, there are traffic rules and regulations in waterways.
-The right of way rules depends on the type and location of the vessel.
-It is important to know different navigation rules to avoid accidents on the water.
+Just like on the road, there are traffic rules and regulations on waterways.
+Also, the right of way rules depends on the type and location of the vessel.
+In addition, it is important to know different navigation rules to avoid accidents on the water.

 Right of Way Rules

 Right-of-way rules vary according to location.
-There are specific rules to follow based on your vessel’s location.
+Also, there are specific rules to follow based on your vessel’s location.

 - International Rules